 git commit — fixup

 In this example, I have three commits.
-Now I have modified the file again, and I want to commit my changes as a part of the “Second change.” commit.
+Imagine that, I have modified the file again, and I want to commit my changes as a part of the “Second change.” commit:

 1 git log --oneline